Dušan Jevtić

-Dušan Jevtić (born 29 March 1992 in Gradačac) is a Bosnian-Herzegovinian footballer.
-He is now working as a Player Agent.
+Dušan Jevtić (born 29 March 1992) is a Bosnian-Herzegovinian former footballer who played as a midfielder.

 Club career

+Jevtić was born in Gradačac.
 He joined FK Sarajevo in August 2013, and was released later that 2013–14 season.
-Dušan previous played for Duisburg since the winter of 2012, after he spent his youth and first years as a senior playing for TSV 1860 München.
+He previously played for Duisburg since the winter of 2012, after he spent his youth and first years as a senior playing for 1860 Munich.
 He spent the majority of his career in the German 4th and 5th tiers.

+Later life

+Jevtić works as a player agent.